What type of content do you primarily create?

 However, the steps will work similarly if you use a different platform (like Dropbox, for example).
 Make sure you have the app downloaded on your iPhone before starting.

-Step 1: Upload your video to Google Drive (or other solution).
-You can do this from the camera roll by selecting the video, hit the Share icon, and select Google Drive from the list of apps (you might need to tap "More" to find it):
+Step 1: Upload your video to Google Drive.
+Open the camera roll, select the video, tap the Share icon, and choose Google Drive from the list of apps.
+If it doesn’t appear, tap 'More' to find it.

 Step 2: Before hitting "upload", you also have the chance to add people to the upload if you know their Gmail: